HPE StoreVirtual Archived Reviews (More than two years old)

 What is most valuable?* The ability to scale out if/when additional capacity is required. * The ability to migrate data between clusters within the same management group.

 How has it helped my organization?It hasn't helped as the HP provided software for the host server systems has become a continuous nightmare when it comes to HP LH OS upgrade process with our 260+ systems… more»

 What needs improvement?* Inability to customize alerting thresholds. * Un-usability of the HP CMC for HP LH OS upgrade when a newer version is released but not upgraded although the… more»

 What's my experience with pricing, setup cost, and licensing?There's no advice about pricing/licensing as we handle it via an HP VAR, with a contract established with YP, that provides very good pricing/licensing numbers.

-If you previously used a different solution, which one did you use and why did you switch?We were previously using NetApp for block-based storage requirements.
+Which solution did I use previously and why did I switch?We were previously using NetApp for block-based storage requirements.
 HP StoreVirtual (LeftHand) was selected due to the lower initial purchase (CapEx) and subsequent… more»

 What other advice do I have?My advice is to only use HP StoreVirtual (LeftHand) for small-scale and/or per-project deployments via iSCSI (IPSAN) preferably on dedicated network between the host… more»

 Which other solutions did I evaluate?NetApp.

 What is most valuable?Easy and cheap High Availability is most valuable for us.
 Also, the VSA (virtual appliance) version enables us to reuse already installed hardware.
 You do not need to worry about RAID and components… more»

 How has it helped my organization?We are able to build server clusters without external storage and still provide high availability.
 We are able to run the VSA version inside the actual servers, thus converging server and storage in… more»